a2ankitrai/Software_Notes/Kafka/kafka-theory.md

 - Zookeeper ususally operates in an odd quorum (cluster) of servers (3,5,7)

-- Zookeeper has a leader, the rest of the servers are followers
+- Zookeeper has a leader(handle writes), the rest of the servers are followers(handle reads)

+- Zookeeper does not store consumer offsets with Kafka > v0.10)

 ![zookeeper](./images/zookeeper.png)

 ---